Interpretable Early Warnings using Machine Learning in an Online Game-experiment: Discussion

 As a consequence, a warning signal in our system might not fit into the framework of standard warning signals.
 This issue materializes as challenges and ambiguities in defining a state variable and its equilibrium.
 Transitioning systems in ecology, medicine, or physics are usually described by a variable summarizing their state.
 However, our subsystems are images; the information in all their pixels is hardly reducible to a scalar state variable.
 Critical slowing down relies on trends in scalar variables, such as variance, autocorrelation, or return rate.
 In r/place compositions, these quantities could be defined in many valid ways (see SI Section~\ref{secSI:variables} for an exhaustive list of variables we computed).
 As an example, we computed variance variables that fall into three categories: deviations from the long-term reference image (like our \texttt{diff pixels reference}), instantaneous changes in the image (like our \texttt{diff pixels instant}), or the variance of instantaneous deviations from a fast-adapting equilibrium (like our \texttt{variance}, a proxy of the variance of \texttt{diff pixels instant}).
 A covariance matrix describing the colors of all pixels would be the closest to a true variance but would be too high-dimensional to compute, interpret, and compare to the literature.
 As another example, attributing a sign to autocorrelation is difficult because color differences from the reference image lack a direction, as colors are unordered.

 More generally, we navigate multiple issues that do not have clear solutions.
 The first challenge is identifying the equilibrium from which the system departs, including the timescale over which the equilibrium should be evaluated, or even knowing whether an equilibrium exists\footnote{When compositions are out of equilibrium, the reference image is only an average of out-of-equilibrium states.}.
+We varied the timescale of the equilibrium by training on datasets with different sliding window lengths (see Fig.~\ref{figSI:sensitivity}a); the sample of instances and their feature values differ, but the resulting changes in performance are marginal.
 Second, noise, which consists of small perturbations around equilibrium, is difficult to distinguish from coordinated attacks, which actively shift the equilibrium.
 While our results might in principle depend on these choices, the multiple options we compute often result in highly correlated variables, showing that these options reflect similar dynamics.